 I've been known to have a soft spot in my heart for e-graphs — legend has it I'm always on the look out for reasons to use one.

-In the long term, I have two main goals:
+In the long term, I have the following primary goals:

 - help push forwards the correctness guarantees we can make at the bedrock layers of computing, by building formally verified compilers, proof assistant kernels, operating systems, hypervisors, language runtimes, and hardware;

-- improve the usability of proof assistants, to allow for their adoption by a wider group of professionals, make existing users more productive, as well as to allow creating particularly accessible learning materials for mathematics and computer science.
+- improve the usability of proof assistants, to allow for their adoption by a wider group of professionals, make existing users more productive, as well as to make them a feasible medium for learning materials in mathematics and computer science.

 Publications